alexander-kastil/angular-advanced/labs/lab-05/readme.md

-# Using @ngrx/signals in Angular Apps
+# Using @ngrx/signals and Signals Store

 In this lab we will re-build the classic Angular solution from `lab-02` to `lab-04` and solve the following tasks: